-Limiting work in progress helps you manage project risk and deliver quality work on time.
+Limiting work in progress (WIP) helps you manage project risk and deliver quality work on time.
 In this post we look at how limiting work in progress helps you make software development more rewarding for individual team members, and for your whole organisation.

 As we covered in earlier posts, the four key Agile risk management tools are prioritisation, transparency, batch size and work in progress, and each of these reduce one or more of the most common risks: risks to quality, time, cost and value.

 Limiting WIP shortens the lead time for features.
 It reduces context switching and batch size, greatly improving productivity and helps the team and individual team members achieve higher quality by concentrating resource and attention.